Information on this page is for 2023 coverage. Refer to the 2024 Coverage page for 2024 coverage details.

 You can enroll your eligible spouse/domestic partner and children in the same plans you enroll yourself in.

-Who do I call with questions about benefits or how to enroll?
+Who do I call with questions about benefits or help with filing claims?

 Can I enroll if I already have a supplemental health insurance policy

 Yes.
 You may have coverage in another Aflac insurance policy and enroll for coverage in the UC plans.
 If you decide to keep coverage in multiple plans, please carefully consider the benefits and cost of each, and make sure your coverage is appropriate for your needs.
-If you have additional questions, contact the UC Plus Customer Service Center at (888) 212-7201, Monday through Friday 6:00 a.m. to 5:00 p.m.
+If you have additional questions, contact Aflac customer service toll-free at (800) 433-3036, Monday through Friday, 6:00 a.m. to 4:00 p.m.
 Pacific.